riyaraut3/pyspark-housing-price-prediction/README.md

-# C Housing Price Prediction Using PySpark
+# Housing Price Prediction Using PySpark

 This project predicts median house values in California districts using the PySpark MLlib pipeline.
 It involves data preprocessing, feature engineering, and the training of a linear regression model with performance evaluation using `RegressionMetrics`.